Jabrakadabra/The-Compleat-Angular/Angular4 Notes.md

     b.  ==--inline-styles== (or "-is") to keep from creating css folder,

     c.  ==--inline-template== (or "-it") to keep from creating a template folder

+3. One important file to work with is the **.angular-cli.json** file, which allows us to set a number of the configurations for webpack, which is hidden behind the scenes (there is no *webpack.config* file).
+For example, if we wish to add Bootstrap to the project, instead of downloading it into the index.html head section, we can use npm, and then add it to the "styles" property, as:
+    ```json
+    "styels": [
+        "styles.css"
+        "../node_modules/bootstrap/dist/css/bootstrap.min.css",
+    ```

 ### B. Customization of Angular2 Setup

 <span id='typescript'></span>
 ## XI.
 Typescript Introduction

 1. TypeScript is a Microsoft take on JavaScript that transpiles down to regular JavaScript.
 Thus, any JavaScript can be written as-is in TypeScript, in which case it will merely be converted to itself.
+However, TypeScript provides a number of extra features, such as *types*, *classes*, *interfaces*, *etc.*).

 2. The browser cannot run TypeScript, so it must always be transpiled into JavaScript.
 Keep in mind that in transpiling, many features may be unenforceable in JavaScript, but will throw an error during the transpilation.
 For example, failure to declare a type for a variable will not make the resulting JavaScript go bad, but it will create a compilation error.

-3. The file extension for TypeScript files is ==.ts==.
+3. The file extension for TypeScript files is **.ts**.

 4. The basic goal of TypeScript is to provide a familiar coding environment for users of object-oriented languages such as C#, by providing features such as strong typing and classes.